Meet Town Manager

 Town Manager's Budget SUMMARY

-In accordance with the provisions of the North Carolina General Statutes, staff presents the Municipal Operating and Capital Budget for Fiscal Year 2023-2024.
+In accordance with the provisions of the North Carolina General Statutes, staff presents the proposed Municipal Operating and Capital Budget for Fiscal Year 2024-2025.

 SUMMARY

-Some of the largest increases in expenditures comes from a 10% increase in health insurance premiums, 13% dental insurance increase, a mandatory increase in employer retirement contributions, retiree health insurance, utility increases proposed by Duke Energy and other material costs.
-This budget also incorporates salary adjustments recommended by the Compensation and Classification Study that was completed by the Archer Company at the direction of Town Council.
-No additional salary adjustments are recommended other than increases for certifications and probationary terms ending.
+The largest increases in expenditures comes from health and dental insurance premiums, a mandatory increase in employer retirement contributions, retiree health insurance, worker's compensation and property and liability insurance, utility increases proposed by our energy provider and other material costs.
+This budget also incorporates a step adjustment for employees per the Step and Grade policy.
+No additional salary adjustments are recommended other than increases for certifications and for the end of probationary terms.

 Tax Rate

 This budget presented is balanced utilizing a rate of $0.33 per $100 valuation.
-The combined collection rate is predicted to be 95% which is slightly lower than in previous years as trends have shown a lower collection rate in revaluation years.
-One penny on the tax rate is estimated to yield $89,176.
-Franklin's tax base (real property and personal property) was estimated to be $938,705,109 after adjustments by Macon County.
+This is the same tax rate as the previous year.
+The combined collection rate is predicted to be 95% which is in line with previous years.
+Franklin's tax base (real property and personal property) was estimated to be $3,229,698.72 after adjustments by Macon County.

 Personnel

 In the upcoming year we are faced with three items that will increase our personnel costs considerably, employee health/dental insurance including retiree insurance and an increase in NC Local Government Retirement contributions.
-The proposal that is before you includes the increase in employee health insurance premiums, increase in dental premiums, and state mandated increases to the NC Local Government Retirement System (LGRS) (1.0% for LEO and 0.7% for all other employees).
-The cost of health/dental benefits and retirement adds an additional $115,359 over last year's rates.
+The proposal that is before you includes the increase in employee health insurance premiums, increase in dental premiums, and state mandated increases to the NC Local Government Retirement System (LGRS) (1.0% for LEO and 0.74% for all other employees).

 General Fund

-This budget reflects a General Fund Budget of $4,896,750, a 13% increase overall from the previous year.
-It is of note that in FY 2022/2023 there was $150,633 utilized from fund balance to achieve a balanced budget.
+This budget reflects a General Fund Budget of $5,197,500.
 In this budget, we are proposing to use zero dollars ($0.00) from fund balance.
-In order to reduce the budget to the full extent possible we have reduced the General Fund operating budget to minimal levels and staff should be commended for keeping expenditures low.
+In order to reduce the budget to the full extent possible we have reduced the General Fund operating budget to minimal levels.

 Water/Sewer Fund